 - G. Equipment Repair, Replacement, and Maintenance - 1.
 When a BWC malfunctions, the officer will notify his or her supervisor and Operational Support. - 2.
 The officer will note the nature of the malfunction in his or her journal. - 3.
 The inoperable equipment will be taken to Operational Support for repair immediately.
 If Operational Support is closed, the equipment shall be returned by the start of the officer's next work day. - 4.
 If Operational Support cannot repair the unit, the manufacturer will be contacted to facilitate the repair.
 Repair and replacement of damaged or nonfunctional BWC equipment is coordinated through Operational Support and performed through an authorized service provider. - 5.
-This procedure will be followed for all BWC related equipment and accessories.

-H. Privacy Concerns and Advisements

-- 1. Private citizens do not have a reasonable expectation of privacy when talking with police officers during the scope of an officer's official duties, even when the contact is in a private residence.
+This procedure will be followed for all BWC related equipment and accessories. - H. Privacy Concerns and Advisements - 1.
+Private citizens do not have a reasonable expectation of privacy when talking with police officers during the scope of an officer's official duties, even when the contact is in a private residence.
 When officers are lawfully present in a home (warrant, consent, or exigent circumstances) in the course of official duties, there is no reasonable expectation of privacy.
 Therefore, officers are not required to give notice they are recording.
 However, if asked, officers shall advise citizens they are being recorded. - 2.
 Officers are not required to initiate or cease recording an event, situation or circumstance solely at the demand of a citizen.

-3. Officers and supervisors involved in the investigation of a complaint against a member of the police department must inform complainants and complaint witnesses they are being recorded.

-I. Mandated Recordings

-1. Enforcement Related Contacts
+- 3. Officers and supervisors involved in the investigation of a complaint against a member of the police department must inform complainants and complaint witnesses they are being recorded. - I. Mandated Recordings - 1.
+Enforcement Related Contacts - a.

-- a.
 All officers who are issued a BWC shall keep their BWC on Buffering Mode/Stand-by Mode while on duty, except during instances listed in this procedure under Prohibited Recordings.
 Keeping the BWC on Buffering/Stand-by Mode allows officers to capture pre-event recordings when the Event Mode is activated. - b.
-Officers shall use the event mode to record enforcement related contacts.
-The event mode should be activated prior to actual contact with the citizen, or as soon as safely possible thereafter, and continue recording until the contact is concluded or the contact transitions from an enforcement contact into intelligence gathering. - c.
-Officers are strongly encouraged to inform citizens they are being recorded in an effort to de-escalate potential conflicts. - d.
-Enforcement related contacts include the following: Traffic stops, field interviews, detentions, arrests, persons present at radio calls who are accused of crimes, and consensual encounters in which the officer is attempting to develop reasonable suspicion on the subject of the encounter. - e.
-Covering another City employee or law enforcement officer during an enforcement contact, including, but not limited to, PISOs, Parking Controllers, etc. - f.
-Officers working plain clothes assignments are exempt from this policy.
+Officers shall use the Event Mode to record enforcement related contacts.
+The Event Mode should be activated prior to actual contact with the citizen, or as soon as safely possible thereafter, and continue recording until the contact is concluded or the contact transitions from an enforcement contact into intelligence gathering. - c.
+Officers should begin recording in the event mode while driving to a call that has the potential to involve an enforcement contact. - d.
+Officers are strongly encouraged to inform citizens they are being recorded in an effort to de-escalate potential conflicts. - e.
+Enforcement related contacts include the following: Traffic stops, field interviews, detentions, arrests, persons present at radio calls who are accused of crimes, and consensual encounters in which the officer is attempting to develop reasonable suspicion on the subject of the encounter. - f.
+Covering another City employee or law enforcement officer during an enforcement contact, including, but not limited to, PISOs, Parking Controllers, etc. - g.
+Officers working plain clothes assignments are exempt from this policy. - 2.
+Arrests - a.

-2. Arrests

 Officers may stop recording in the event mode when the arrestee is cooperative and safely secured inside a law enforcement facility.
 If an arrestee becomes uncooperative, or if there is some evidentiary purpose, officers should resume recording in the event mode.